Najumudeen/prometheus/README.md

 #### <ins>Histogram</ins>

-How long or how big something is<br/>
-Groups observations into configurable bucket sizes.<br/>
+Histograms should be used to calculate how long or how big something is and allows you to group observations into configurable bucket sizes.<br/>

 You want to track?<br/>